akhi63/Automation/README.md

 # SauceDemo End-to-End Tests
 This project contains end-to-end (E2E) tests for the SauceDemo website using WebdriverIO and Mocha.
 The tests cover the full purchase journey, including login, adding items to the cart, checkout, and logout.

 ## Project Overview
-The tests are made to check if the main parts of the SauceDemo website are working as they expected.
+The tests are made to check if the main parts of the SauceDemo website are working as expected.
 They act like a person using the site, doing things like adding items to the cart, going through the checkout steps, and checking if the order is correct.
 The tests also include resetting the website and logging out.

 ## Technologies Used